 The company came out with its IPO in April 2019 which got oversubscribed by 52 times.

 The company’s strategy is to have their own manufacturing plant as well as to be backward integrated as they want to have utmost control over quality and protect the know-how.
-The company manufactures copper wire rod, aluminium and aluminium rods; several grades of PVC, rubber, XLPE compounds; GI wires and strips(raw materials)
+The company manufactures copper wire rod, aluminum and aluminum rods; several grades of PVC, rubber, XLPE compounds; GI wires and strips(raw materials)